Article 6 : union security

 6.1 As a condition of continued employment, all Employees and all future Employees shall become and remain members in good standing of the Union under its constitution and bylaws.
 When the Employer sends the contract to the Employee, the Union shall be copied.

-- once monthly the University forward to CUPE Local 2626 an agreed upon, machine readable, electronic format list of the names of all such non-students, their employee number, the dates of their employment, the category of appointment, the Unit and faculty in which they are employed, and the amount equivalent to the dues that would have been collected for each of them had they been members of the bargaining unit; and,
+- once monthly the University forward to CUPE Local 2626 a Properly Formatted list of the names of all such non-Students, their Employee number, the dates of their employment, the category of appointment, the Unit and faculty in which they are employed, and the amount equivalent to the dues that would have been collected for each of them had they been members of the Bargaining Unit; and,

 6.3 The Employer agrees to inform all applicants, prospective members of the Union and new Employees by email that a Collective Agreement is in effect, and to include with each new Employee's notification of appointment, pursuant to Article 18, Postings and Appointments, an information kit prepared by the Union and including the Web URL where members can consult a copy of the Agreement.
+The Employer will also send an application for membership to CUPE2626 to new Employees in order for them to become members in good standing.
 The Union will provide enough kits to the Employer once a year and at least seven (7) business days before the fall session begins so that the Employer can distribute them in Units campus-wide.

 6.4 The Employer shall deduct each month from the salary (if any) of each Employee a sum equal to the monthly dues and/or assessments specified in the bylaws/constitution of the Union.

-6.5 The Employer shall remit the amount deducted to the Treasurer of the Union by the end of the month in which deductions were made and at the same time forward an agreed upon, machine readable, electronic format list providing, for each bargaining unit Employee the list of the persons from whom the deductions were made, the amount deducted, and the salary on which the amount was deducted.
+6.5 The Employer shall remit the amount deducted to the Treasurer of the Union by the end of the month in which deductions were made and at the same time forward a Properly Formatted list providing, for each Bargaining Unit Employee the list of the persons from whom the deductions were made, the amount deducted, and the salary on which the amount was deducted.

 - the name of the Employee